devsecops/raindance/README.md

 ### 2. Pick a template from the templates library

 Right now we have focused on supplying only one template to support basic attack models.
+You can find it in the [templates](templates) directory.

+### 3. Set up ATTACKS.md in the root of your project

+Describe your project using the template you've chosen and save it as ATTACKS.md in the root of your project.
+This file will continue to evolve with your project and when you gain security insights from the instrumentation constructed to support the security feedback loop.